 In our darkest hours, we can work our way towards the light of wellness…Tweet

-like many of you, I am no stranger to coming towards the end; Hitting rock bottom and being in a place where all I could see was the darkness.
+Like many of you, I am no stranger to coming towards the end – hitting rock bottom and being in a place where all I could see was the darkness.
 However, as trying as those times may have been, I have been able to persevere each and every time.
-Looking back, I am proud of my accomplishments, despite that, on the surface it looks like I have nothing.
+Looking back, I am proud of my accomplishments, despite that on the surface it looks like I have nothing.

 Show your support for mental health by going to our shop, and pick up some mental health merch

-Over the years, I’ve had to redefine what success means to me.
+Over the years, I’ve had to re-define what success means to me.
 And what have I concluded?
 That, because I am still alive, I have succeeded.
-I mean fundamentally, what could be more successful than beating back a mental health condition, each and every day.
-When I add up all the close calls, I would say that still being here is an accomplishment…..
-Wouldn’t you?
+I mean fundamentally, what could be more successful than beating back a mental-health condition, each and every day.
+When I add up all the close calls, I would say that still being here is an accomplishment… Wouldn’t you?

-What’s interesting to me in terms of my own journey, is that when a challenge arises do to my mental health deteriorating, I try to find solutions.
+What’s interesting to me in terms of my own journey, is that when a challenge arises due to my mental health deteriorating, I try to find solutions.
 For instance, as of late, the idea of ending it feels great.
-While this is undoubtedly very worrisome for myself; I use it to gauge where I’m at and do my best to correct the course I’m on.
+While this is undoubtedly very worrisome for myself, I use it to gauge where I’m at and do my best to correct the course I’m on.
 Thank god for therapy.

-How may you ask?
+How, you may ask?
 For me, it always goes back to the fundamentals.
 Forced social contact, exercise, good diet and so on.
-Essentially, I acknowledge that I feel that way, and then I work with all the tools I have at my disposal; these of course include, mindfulness and practising gratitude.
+Essentially, I acknowledge that I feel that way, and then I work with all the tools I have at my disposal.
+These of course include mindfulness and practising gratitude.

 So, in our darkest hours, there are things that we can do.
-I know our mental pain feels like a mountain to climb, but healing is the equivalent tiny baby steps; I feel this one fits more than any other analogy because it is slow, it is difficult and that’s exactly how it should be.
+I know our mental pain feels like a mountain to climb, but healing is the equivalent of tiny baby steps.
+I feel this one fits more than any other analogy because it is slow, it is difficult and that’s exactly how it should be.

 Need help?
 Check out our MENTAL HEALTH RESOURCES PAGE

-For if there’s one thing I’ve learned, it’s this: There is a good and a bad type of uncomfortable.
-However, if we lump uncomfortable into only the category of bad, all feelings of being uncomfortable will feel “wrong.”
+For if there’s one thing I’ve learned, it’s this: there is a good and a bad type of uncomfortable.
+However, if we lump uncomfortable into only the category of “bad,” all feelings of being uncomfortable will feel “wrong.”
 Sadly, little progress can be made because avoidance becomes priority for even the uncomfortable we need to deal with.

 So, do whatever it takes to move forward.
 We all want our lives back.
-However, this cannot be achieved if we wait for it to come to us, quite the contrary.
+However, this cannot be achieved if we wait for it to come to us.
+Quite the contrary.
 Mental illness is likely to continue to fester within us if we wait for change to happen.
 In order to experience joy in our lives we must put our heads down and tackle that uncomfortable feeling that comes with change, that comes with the fear of failure and that comes with self-improvement.

-To end this blog post, I want to say, that I believe in all of you and that this can be done.
+To end this blog post, I want to say that I believe in all of you and that this can be done.
 With incremental change, you will eventually make progress.
 Please, find your reasons to never give up.
 Push, pull, move forward!